Is There a Dimmer Outlook Ahead for Chembio Diagnostics Inc. (CEMI)?

 CEMI’s Market Performance

-CEMI stocks went down by -20.77% for the week, with a monthly drop of -32.01% and a quarterly performance of -43.25%, while its annual performance rate touched -58.30%.
-The volatility ratio for the week stands at 7.19% while the volatility levels for the past 30 days are set at 5.34% for Chembio Diagnostics Inc..
-The simple moving average for the period of the last 20 days is -26.01% for CEMI stocks with a simple moving average of -55.28% for the last 200 days.
+CEMI stocks went up by 26.97% for the week, with a monthly jump of 1.32% and a quarterly performance of -19.69%, while its annual performance rate touched -40.23%.
+The volatility ratio for the week stands at 42.91% while the volatility levels for the past 30 days are set at 13.68% for Chembio Diagnostics Inc..
+The simple moving average for the period of the last 20 days is 4.45% for CEMI stocks with a simple moving average of -33.33% for the last 200 days.

 Analysts’ Opinion of CEMI

-Many brokerage firms have already submitted their reports for CEMI stocks, with Craig Hallum repeating the rating for CEMI by listing it as a “Buy.”
-The predicted price for CEMI in the upcoming period, according to Craig Hallum is $10 based on the research report published on December 03rd of the previous year 2020.
+Craig Hallum, on the other hand, stated in their research note that they expect to see CEMI reach a price target of $10, previously predicting the price at $5.
+The rating they have provided for CEMI stocks is “Buy” according to the report published on December 03rd, 2020.

-Colliers Securities, on the other hand, stated in their research note that they expect to see CEMI reach a price target of $7.50.
-The rating they have provided for CEMI stocks is “Buy” according to the report published on November 06th, 2020.
+Colliers Securities gave a rating of “Buy” to CEMI, setting the target price at $7.50 in the report published on November 06th of the previous year.

-During the last 5 trading sessions, CEMI fell by -20.77%, which changed the moving average for the period of 200-days by -57.53% in comparison to the 20-day moving average, which settled at $2.74.
-In addition, Chembio Diagnostics Inc. saw -56.63% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CEMI rose by +26.97%, which changed the moving average for the period of 200-days by -37.80% in comparison to the 20-day moving average, which settled at $2.93.
+In addition, Chembio Diagnostics Inc. saw -35.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CEMI